ctomkow/gluetube/README.md

 ## design

 Interfaces (cli, gui) interact with the gluetubed socket.
 The daemon is responsible for making changes to both the scheduler and the database.
 Treat the database only as a user facing state view.

+If a pipeline is in the database, then it should be scheduled.
+It can be paused and not running, but still registered in the scheduler.
+Then, if a pipeline is removed, it is deleted from the database and deleted from the scheduler.